Start Here

 Set Up Healthcare

-Brazil has universal healthcare through the SUS (Sistema Único de Saúde) — and as a legal resident, you have the right to use it.
+Brazil has a universal healthcare system through the SUS (Sistema Único de Saúde) — one of the largest public healthcare systems in South America — and as a legal resident, you have the right to use it.
 For free.
+You do not need to be a Brazilian citizen; legal residency is enough.
 This surprises a lot of Americans, but it's real.

 That said, the SUS has long wait times for specialists and elective procedures.
 Most expats complement it with a private health plan (plano de saúde).
 Plans from Unimed, Amil, and SulAmérica cost a fraction of what you'd pay in the US, and the quality of care — especially in São Paulo, Curitiba, and the larger cities — is excellent.

 My recommendation: register with the SUS at your local UBS (health clinic) for basic care and emergencies, and get a private plan for everything else.
+Between the two, Brazil offers a level of healthcare access that many newcomers find genuinely reassuring.
 It's the best of both worlds.

 You've Got the Roadmap